timonla/timonla.github.io/_posts/2021-07-27-sustainable-endurance-nutrition.md

 I will update the blog post once I found a better solution for packaging.
 Could a bio-degradable single use solution (like bio-degradable parchment paper) be more eco-friendly?

+I also wonder how the added packaging, that is produced for me to buy the base ingredients for the bars in the store, compares to the added single use packaging of bars that are produced in a factory.

 To be continued...